 Our unit was manufactured in February 2022, and you can see the label here.

-The Samsung QN90B is an excellent TV overall, and it's one of the best 4k TVs with an LCD backlight on the market.
-It's incredibly bright, and it's a versatile choice that fits well in almost any viewing environment.
+The Samsung QN90B is an excellent TV overall, and it's one of the best 4k TVs with an LED backlight on the market.
+It's incredibly bright and versatile and fits well in almost any viewing environment.
 It also has an impressive selection of smart features and gaming features, so it's a great choice for pretty much anyone.
+While it's a fantastic high-end LED TV, it's still somewhat expensive, so if you're on a tighter budget and don't need the best performance, a mid-range TV like the Hisense U8/U8H is still a great alternative.

 For more options, check out our recommendations for the best TVs, the best QLED TVs, and the best 4k gaming TVs.